 - Free to use.

 - Not easily searchable

-- No payment guarantee and have to have own contract in place
+- No payment guarantees and must have own contract in place

 PeoplePerHour provides three ways for companies to get started on their quest for freelance work.
-The first option is to browse Hourlies™.
-Hourlies are fixed offers that are ready to begin right away.
-The second option is to post a job and wait for the proposals to roll in.
+The first option is to browse Hourlies, which are fixed offers that are ready to begin right away.
+The second option is to post a job and wait for proposals to roll in.
 Finally, the third option allows you to search the directory of freelancers and contact them directly.